 - Whether you have complete, partial, or only projected results, keep in mind that your explanation of those results—their significance—is more important than the raw results themselves.

 Poster Presentation Formatting and Requirements

 Because students from a wide variety of graduate programs participate in this event and because formatting styles can vary greatly by discipline, no specific layout or sections are required.
 Participants are free to format their poster in any way they would like or according to their adviser’s recommendations.
 Please note that while content format is flexible, all posters must still meet the requirements listed below.

 However, posters are typically comprised of visual and textual content, such as tables, graphs, images, and citations, and convey information succinctly.
 Since posters are a common format for presentations at academic conferences and symposiums, participants may want to review examples from these events or seek out formatting examples from professional organizations in their discipline.

-- Co-authors are permitted for poster presentations; please note: only the primary author will be recognized in the event program, receive a name badge at the event, and a scholarship award (should the poster be judged exemplary).
+- Co-authors are permitted, but please note: only the primary author will be recognized in the event program, receive a name badge at the event, and a scholarship award (should the poster be judged exemplary)

 Oral Presentation Requirements

-- There will be no co-authors allowed for oral presentations, as the judging will be based heavily on the individual communication of the project.
+- There will be no co-presenters allowed for oral presentations, as the judging will be based heavily on the individual communication of the project

-- Your PowerPoint slides will be pre-loaded on a laptop the day of the event and no changes can be made at the event.
+- PowerPoint slides will be pre-loaded on a laptop the day of the event and no changes can be made at the event